 When we bought our house a few months ago, we made peace with the fact that both bathrooms were smaller than we’d like.
-Our downstairs bathroom had been completely gutted and replaced prior to our move in, but the upstairs one had some original fixtures remaining, mainly, the bathtub.
+Our downstairs bathroom had been completely gutted and replaced by a waterproofing specialist contractor prior to our move in, but the upstairs one had some original fixtures remaining, mainly, the bathtub.

 After a month or two, the bottom of the tub started to peel.
 We also began to notice the mold/staining on some of the window caulking.

 Neither of us are in the mood for a full-scale bathroom remodel.
 We have other things that need our money and attention, after all.
 But a peeling bathtub and unsightly caulking were hard to live with.

 After reading a few reviews, we took our chances on this $30 Rustoleum product.
 It’s a bit hard to work with, I will warn you, so DEFINITELY wear gloves and have lots of ventilation!

 But for $30, the results are SO worth it!

 As for the caulking, I tried a white caulking marker, and got nuthin’.
 Then, I tried a paste made mostly of baking soda and a little bleach, and after five minutes of work using an old toothbrush, leaving it overnight to soak, and voila!
 Bad staining 90% gone!